AI Factors User Guide

 Data preprocessing of your dataset is necessary for the training.
 This process involves handling outliers, missing values, and scaling or transforming variables.

-• Rank scaling: replaces each feature value with its rank within the data distribution.
+Rank: Values are sorted in descending order, then assigned the percentile rank from 1 to -1.
+The percentile step is calculated excluding NAs.
 This transformation maintains the relative order of the original data points and is particularly effective for handling non-linear relationships or non-normal distributions.

 Dataset selection